myENA/consul-backinator/README.md

 ahurt$ ./consul-backinator -h
 Usage of ./consul-backinator:
   -addr string
-      Consul instance address and port ("127.0.0.1:8500") -backup
+      Optional consul instance address and port ("127.0.0.1:8500") -backup
       Trigger backup operation
   -dc string
       Optional consul datacenter label for backup and restore -delete
-      Optionally delete all keys under the destination prefix before restore -dump
+      Delete all keys under the destination prefix before restore -dump
-      Dump backup file contents to stdout and exit on restore without performing any path transformations or writing to consul
+      Dump backup file contents to stdout and exit when used with the -restore option -file string
-  -in string
-      Input file for restore operations (default "consul.bak") -key string
+      File for backup and restore operations (default "consul.bak") -key string
-      Passphrase used for data encryption and signature validation (default "password") -out string
+      Passphrase used for data encryption and signature validation (default "password") -prefix string
-      Output file for backup operations (default "consul.bak") -prefix string
       Optional prefix from under which all keys will be fetched (default "/") -restore